bukosabino/truffle-voting-dapp/README.md

 Developed by Bukosabino at Lecrin Technologies - http://lecrintech.com

-We are glad receving any contribution, idea or feedback.
+We are glad receiving any contribution, idea or feedback.